spcourse/python/en/packages/10 packages.md

 ### Bundle modules into package

-When modules contain a lot of functions it might want to go one step further in our organizational efforts: we could create a package folder.
+When modules contain a lot of functions, we might want to go one step further in our organizational efforts: we could create a package folder.

 Let's split `my_string_module.py` into two parts: `conversions.py` (containing `convert_to_ints()`) and `manipulations.py` (containing the other two functions).
-We put those file in a new directory called `my_string_package`.
+We'll put those files in a new directory called `my_string_package`.

 Project structure: